moby/moby/docs/sources/reference/builder.md

 The `RUN` instruction will execute any commands in a new layer on top of the current image and commit the results.
-The resulting committed image will be used for the next step in the Dockerfile.
+The resulting committed image will be used for the next step in the `Dockerfile`.

 Layering `RUN` instructions and generating commits conforms to the core concepts of Docker where commits are cheap and containers can be created from